Nitro, West Virginia

-Nitro is a city in Kanawha and Putnam counties in the State of West Virginia, named after a World War I era nitrocellulose plant built by the government.
-The population was 6,518 according to the 2021 Population estimates.
+Nitro is a city in Kanawha and Putnam counties in the U.S. state of West Virginia.
+It takes its name from a World War I-era nitrocellulose plant.
+The population was 6,618 according to the 2020 census.
+It is part of the Charleston metropolitan area.

 History

 Nitro was incorporated in 1932 by Circuit Court.
 The name Nitro derives from nitrocellulose, the main ingredient in smokeless gunpowder.
 The Nitro area was to be the American ammunition production facility during World War I. Daniel C. Jackling "supervised the construction and operation" of the plant, which by the time of the armistice "was producing one hundred thousand pounds of high explosives per day."

 Its name was selected by the United States government because of the establishment there, during World War I, of a large federal plant for the manufacture of explosives.
 The city is known as "a Living Memorial to World War I."